Unofficial-kongor/Server-hosting/basics/initial-setup.md

    1. `hon_x64.exe` `k2_x64.dll` `proxy.exe` `proxymanager.exe` into `C:\Heroes of Newerth`
    2. `cgame_x64.dll` `game_shared_x64.dll` `game_x64.dll` into `C:\Heroes of Newerth\game`

-2. Extract  *compel*  and all its files into your hon folder.
+2. Extract  *compel*  into your hon folder.
 Start by editing `compel.json` with your preferred text editor and fill out the `Values` for each setting.

    1. The most important values to change is